 What is the Punk Rock Flea Market?

 From humble beginnings in a burnt-out Belltown basement, the Punk Rock Flea Market has grown into a living breathing organism with ideas of its own.
-Twice a year vendors from around the region converge on our subterranean strip mall with all manner of treasures.
-Hundreds of peddlers pile into a temporary location to sell an enormous variety of arts, crafts, music, comic books, bike parts, jewelry, vintage clothing, stereo equipment, jams and jellies, bras and panties and untold riches of punk rock paraphernalia.
+Several times each year vendors from around the region converge on our subterranean strip mall with all manner of treasures.
+Dozens (sometimes hundreds!) of peddlers pile into a temporary location to sell an enormous variety of arts, crafts, music, comic books, bike parts, painted rocks, graffiti supplies, jewelry, vintage clothing, stereo equipment, snake oil, droids, and untold riches of punk rock paraphernalia.
 A combination police auction and neighborhood swap meet in Andy Warhol's garage.

 When does it happen: